 Most visitors to the town choose to head straight to the charming Park Zdrojowy (En: 'Health Resort Park'), the heart and symbol of the spa resort's reputation.
 As a stand alone park, it has the usual wide alleys, even an amphitheatre for summer concerts, a spa with salt pool, but the main attraction is definitely the salt graduation tower.
 Saline deposits were discovered here in 1956, which only increased Konstancin's reputation as a health resort, leading to the development of hospitals and health centres treating rheumatological, neurological, cardiological, and laryngological ailments (all the 'als').
 The state enterprise “Uzdrowisko Konstancin” (Konstancin Health Resort) was founded, and in the 1970s the salt graduation tower was built.
 It is the tower which people enjoy visiting, to breathe in the salty mist!
 The tower works by emitting saline from the underground Julian spring, which is pumped to a height of 6 metres and is sieved through the blackthorn tower structure, resulting in the spraying of the mist.
 Being so close to Warsaw itself, it's no wonder so many locals choose to visit for a day away from the city!

 To get there from the city centre, the easiest option is to take bus 200 from stop Dw.
 Centralny 05 (Warsaw Central

 Railway Station) which takes you directly to the entrance of Park Zdrojowy (bus stop with the same name).
 Alternatively, take the M1 metro line to the end station Kabaty, and from there switch to bus 710, travelling to stop Sobieskiego (if you wish to first go to Stara PAPIERnia then take the short 5 min walk to the park) or directly to the next stop, Park Zdrojowy.
-Both journeys will take 50 mins and require zone 2 tickets.
+Both journeys will take 50 mins.